jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 ### Web 1.0

-Traditionally, when you entered just a website's domain name (`www.example.com`) into your web browser, you were requesting the web page stored at the hosting server's **root directory**, usually called the **index page**.
-Although it isn't always shown, a _trailing slash_ is always assumed, so `www.example.com` and `www.example.com/` are equivalent.
+Traditionally, when you entered just a website's domain name (`www.example.com`) into your web browser, you requested the web page stored at the hosting server's **root directory**, usually called the **index page**.
+Although it isn't always shown, a _trailing slash_ is assumed, so `www.example.com` and `www.example.com/` are equivalent.

 > The index page has the special name of **index.html**

-Similar to how your computer stores files at specific _paths_, a basic server stores and retrieves files via its **file system**.
-When your URL contains additional information, e.g. `www.example.com/new/`, you are being more specific about what you want the server to return.
+Similar to how your computer stores files at specific _paths_, a basic server can store and retrieve files via its **file system**.
+When your URL contains additional information, e.g. `www.example.com/new/`, you're being more specific about what you want the server to return.
 In this case, the server would return the index page located in the _"new"_ folder.

-> If you entered `www.example.com/new/thing.html` you would get the **thing.html** page located in the _new_ folder.
+> If you entered `www.example.com/new/thing.html` you would get the **thing.html** page located in the **new** folder.

+> Files could eventually be generated dynamically on the server, using languages like Perl and PHP.

 In the first version of the web (Web 1.0), this was basically all there was to it.
 You requested a file from a server based on the URL you provided, and the server responded accordingly.
+In other words, Web 1.0 was **read-only**.

-> This is a simplified explanation, and in fact, web masters were creative in trying to add more functionality to websites at this time.
+> This is a simplified explanation, and in fact, web masters were creative in trying to add more functionality as the web grew.
 The major issue was a lack of standardization (everyone was using different methods to accomplish the same goals) which is what fueled the leap to Web 2.0.

 ### Web 2.0